 - Then rotate the carrot (if needed) and repeat until the carrot is too thin to peel.

-- Use the leftover bits as a snack, in vegetable broth, compost, or give them to your dog (they love carrots).
+- Use the leftover bits as a snack, in vegetable broth, compost, or give them to your dog (mine love carrots).

 - Rinse the cabbage and pat dry.